YvesleCurseur/next-educational/README.md

 # Dynamic Routes

 ## How to Statically Generate Pages with Dynamic Routes
-Exemple base on the blog project
+Exemple base on the [nextjs-blog](https://github.com/YvesleCurseur/next-foundation/tree/main/nextjs-blog)

 If you want to statically generate a page at a path called /posts/<id>
 where <id> can be dynamic, then...